The year-plus battle over a free Muni fare program for San Francisco’s low-income youths took another turn Tuesday.

 “People need to start asking why Scott Wiener is putting so much energy to stop things that would help San Francisco’s youths and their families,” Browne said.

 The youth program was approved in April by the San Francisco Municipal Transportation Agency’s board of directors, which governs Muni.
 However, that approval was contingent on receiving $4 million in regional funds from the Metropolitan Transportation Commission, the region’s lead transit financing agency.

 The MTC rejected that deal in July, but last week the SFMTA received the federal funds under the understanding that they could be used for the youth program.

 Wiener’s resolution was introduced at Tuesday’s Board of Supervisors meeting.
-It will be voted on at a meeting in November.
+It will be voted on at a meeting later this month.